NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{omputed} Tomography (CT) is a predominant medical imaging modality for the assessment of lung diseases, such as lung cancer and chronic obstructive pulmonary disease (COPD).
-If a nodule is observed in the CT images, lung biopsy can be further performed to determine whether the nodule is benign or not.
-Among available lung biopsy procedures, navigation bronchoscopy (NB) is the safest and superior for accessing peripheral pulmonary lesions \cite{ishiwata2020bronchoscopic}.
-For better procedural efficiency and patient care, NB requires a pre-planned 3D airway roadmap segmented and reconstructed from CT images.
-Then, NB guides doctors to navigate the bronchoscope down into the bronchioles for target nodule sampling according to the roadmap \cite{edell2010navigational, asano2014virtual, kemp2020navigation}.
-Accurate and efficient airway segmentation shall thus greatly reduce bronchoscopists’ burden of pre-procedural airway identification as well as patients’ discomfort during the procedure.
+\IEEEPARstart{C}{omputed} Tomography (CT) \cite{deans2007radon} prevails in the assessment of lung diseases, such as lung cancer and chronic obstructive pulmonary disease (COPD).
+Airway segmentation plays a vital role in the CT image analysis procedure.
+For example, Navigation Bronchoscopy (NB) is the safest and superior for accessing peripheral pulmonary lesions~\cite{ishiwata2020bronchoscopic}.
+For better procedural efficiency and patient care, NB requires a pre-planned 3D airway road map that is segmented and reconstructed from CT images.
+The road map navigates the bronchoscope down into bronchioles for target nodule sampling~\cite{edell2010navigational, asano2014virtual, kemp2020navigation}.
+In the case of COPD, airway segmentation from CT images is the key to accurate measurement of the lumen size and wall thickness of each target airway~\cite{berger2005airway}.

-However, accurate and automated airway segmentation from CT images remains to be challenging primarily because of \textbf{1)} morphological complexity of airways, \textbf{2)} imbalanced sizes between airways and background as well as between low- and high-generations airways in CT images, \textbf{3)} the potential domain shift of CT images across different machines and different patients, and \textbf{4)} few labeled images available and a large number of unlabeled images.
+Airway segmentation is different from natural image segmentation as voxel-wise accuracy is no longer the main concern.
+Instead, a topologically accurate segment (i.e., preservation of branch connectedness and detection of fine bronchioles) is more important to the success of the aforementioned medical tasks.
+As shown in Figure~\ref{fig:teaser}, although the red segment has higher voxel-wise accuracy (\textit{e.g.}, dice accuracy), the blue one shows more fine bronchioles and thus provides a better airway road map.
+In the case of COPD, small airway destruction and narrowing are among the earliest pathological changes, leading to decreased lung function and exacerbation frequency~\cite{agusti2019update}.
+Therefore, accurate segmentation of fine bronchioles is crucial for early diagnosis and monitoring of COPD.